prognostikos/cb2/README.md

 end
 ```

+### Configuration

+You can provide a `CB2_PREFIX` environment variable to prefix the redis key used by your application.

+This prevents conflicts in case multiple applications using CB2 share the same Redis backend

 ### Circuit breaker stub

 CB2 can also run as a stub.
 Use it to aid testing, simulations and gradual rollouts: